Troubleshooting

 -

 The generator output is stale.
-You linked the package, but
+The member is present, but

-app/a/[orgSlug]/<slug>/is empty or out of date.
-Regenerate:npm run packages:generateIf you’re running
+tinycld/app/a/[orgSlug]/<slug>/is empty or out of date.
+Regenerate from the app shell:cd ~/code/tinycld/tinycld pnpm run packages:generateIf you’re running

 TypeScript sees two copies of react (or anything else)